-Spain saves 73 migrants from 5 boats crossing from Africa
+Spain rescues 73 migrants from 5 boats crossing from Africa

-BARCELONA, Spain (AP) — Spanish rescue ships saved 73 migrants, including one pregnant woman, from five different smuggling boats trying to cross the sea from Africa to Europe during the previous 24 hours.
+BARCELONA, Spain — Spanish rescue ships saved 73 migrants, including one pregnant woman, from five different smuggling boats trying to cross the sea from Africa to Europe during the previous 24 hours.

 The pregnant woman and 25 other migrants were aboard a vessel that was taking on water in the Atlantic Ocean when reached by the rescue boat Salvamar Gadir before daybreak Friday.

-They were found 15 miles (24 kilometers) southwest of the Atlantic coastal town of Barbate, which lies between Cadiz and Gibraltar.
+They were found 15 miles southwest of the Atlantic coastal town of Barbate, which lies between Cadiz and Gibraltar.
 Emergency services for Spain’s Andalucia region said the 20 men and six women were all of North African descent.

 Another four boats carrying migrants who told Spanish authorities they were from Algeria were intercepted in the Mediterranean Sea.